The Layoff Guide

 Researched

 Illinois treats severance as not wages for UI purposes.
-Severance, whether lump sum or installment, does not delay your benefit start date and does not reduce your weekly amount.
-Report the payment but expect eligibility from your last day worked.
+Under the state's disqualifying-income rule, payments for past services or for lost pension and seniority rights are severance and are not attributed to weeks after your separation, so they do not delay your benefit start date or reduce your weekly amount.
+Report the payment, but expect eligibility from your last day worked.
+Note the contrast with vacation pay tied to specific post-separation weeks, which can reduce benefits for those weeks.

 SourceApplies to: Illinois